Boston Celtics: Jayson Tatum For Anthony Davis Trade Makes Sense [Opinion]

 “Would I trade Tatum for Davis?
 In a vacuum, of course.
 Can you imagine how Davis, one of the top 5-10 most talented players in the league, would fare playing for Brad Stevens?
 And he’s still only 24.
 But the trade isn’t made in a vacuum, and that’s where it gets tricky.
 Tatum is on a rookie contract.
 Davis is in the second year of a five-year, $127 million contract that carries through the 2020-21 season.
 So there would have to be much more to the trade than giving up just Tatum and the other young talent and picks that the Pelicans would require.
 The Celtics would have to include a high-salaried player to make the trade work.
 And the Celtics still need to work out an extension for Kyrie Irving down the road.”

 If Finn was Ainge, he will be happy to give up Jayson Tatum in a package for Anthony Davis as long the New Orleans Pelicans won’t demand another core player or two.
-In a suggested trade, the Celtics could send Tatum, Jaylen Brown, Marcus Smart, Marcus Morris and Guerschon Yabusele to the Pelicans for Davis.
+In a suggested trade, the Celtics could send Tatum, Jaylen Brown, Marcus Smart, Marcus Morris, and Guerschon Yabusele to the Pelicans for Davis.
 A package of Tatum and Al Horford could also convince New Orleans to make the deal.

 In the era of “Super Teams,” it makes sense for any team who wants to win the NBA championship title to continue upgrading their roster.
 Jayson Tatum may be a future superstar, but the Celtics need a seasoned player who can help them win in crucial games.
 The Tatum-for-Davis trade could be a rumor for now, but it will not a surprise if Ainge turns it into a reality before the February trade deadline.